Arithmetic Duality: Interlude: arithmetic geometry in the 1960s

 \section{Interlude: arithmetic geometry in the 1960s}

 The recognition in the late 1950s that algebraic geometry was the study of schemes, and the vigorous development of scheme theory by Grothendieck and his collaborators, enabled the great reformulation of arithmetic geometry that took place in the 1960s.
 It was during the 1960s that the foundations were laid for the proof of the Weil conjectures and for Grothendieck's theory of motives.
 It was also during the 1960s that Langlands gave birth to his theory of automorphic representations and what we now call the Langlands program.
-Their common interest in the theory of Shimura varieties provided a link between the arithmetic geometers and the analysts.
+Shimura varieties provided a common interest for the arithmetic geometers and the analysts.

 The 1960s was also something of a golden age for the Harvard mathematics department.
 There was much cooperation between Cambridge and Paris: both Grothendieck and Serre visited the department for substantial periods in the 1960s, and Harvard mathematicians were frequent visitors to Paris.